 Other Dragonknight Builds

-Easy Tank – Dragonknight PVE Tank Build Written guide updated for the Deadlands DLC: Update 32 Q4 2021 Older video but still relevant.
-Written guide updated with altered sets, traits, and/or skills.
+Easy Tank – Dragonknight PVE Tank Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 WELCOME TO EASY MODE!
 Most popular “tank” builds require you to have lowish HPs (about 10k more than a DPS role) alongside very high stamina so you

-Fury – Stamina Dragonknight PVP Build Written guide updated for the Deadlands DLC: Update 32 Q4 2021 Older video but still relevant.
-Written guide updated with altered sets, traits, and/or skills.
+Fury – Stamina Dragonknight PVP Build Written guide updated for The Lost Depths DLC: Q3 2022 Older video but still relevant.
 This particular build wasn’t set for release, more of a personal set-up BUT during the Midyear mayhem event in the live streams, this was so popular and I had